smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

     * Completed garbage collection tracing and improvements to reduce memory footprint
 	* Created shapefile reader function.
 Reads shapefile record by record; converting to WGS84 if required to minimise meory footprint
 	* Added check that all bounding boxes are the same
+	* Tested 1.1G coa2011 shapefile on 8G laptop - ran out of memory at around 62,000 records (out of 181,408).
+Json size = 273,018,806;
+	  total available size = 1,486,054,944.
+Although uses process.nextTick() it is recursive; could rewrite as async queue to reduce memory usage.
+Will add 8GB more RAM.
+Memory from file processing stage has been released.

 	Current TODO list aimed at Judy Qualters visit:

 	* Move shpConvert.html to Node express server; make so does not need network.
 Also needed for IE